 Hlaalu's major settlements are usually large cities centered around trade and industry, often with large public spaces and holdings of private enterprise.
 They often have council clubs and various guildhalls for players looking for work.
-Broad boulevards and streets form the central arteries, and are relatively easy to nagivate, containing the majority of the settlement's businesses and guildhalls.
+Broad boulevards and streets form the central arteries, and are relatively easy to navigate, containing the majority of the settlement's businesses and guildhalls.
 Upscale Manor districts are usually also found to house the dwellings of Hlaalu officials and structures related to the local administration.
 Side streets and back alleys behind structures are sometimes labyrinthian and harbour a seedier side of Hlaalu society.
 Some may even be dangerous for the player.

 Plantation-estates are often found in the countryside and are usually owned by members of the Hlaalu peerage.
-The largest of these estates usually are owned by Council-Electors of the Hlaalu Council Company, and usually contain auxillary structures for plantation workers and slaves.
+The largest of these estates usually are owned by Council-Electors of the Hlaalu Council Company, and usually contain auxiliary structures for plantation workers and slaves.
 The largest of these estates should have some self-sufficiency.

 Main Settlement Spaces

 Narsis: Narsis is the ancient clanstead of House Hlaalu.
 Prior to the creation of the house, Narsis was already an important outpost in which the Hlaalu family maintained trade relations with outsiders.
 Over the years it has grown to be one of the largest and most powerful cities in Morrowind.
-It is a large city, deserving of its' own section and documents.
+It is a large city, deserving of its own section and documents.

 Kragen Mar: Once a Redoran outpost, Kragen Mar is a large trade town on the border with Cyrodiil.
-It is the nexus of crossborder trade in Morrowind.
+It is the nexus of cross-border trade in Morrowind.
 Control over the lucrative trade in Colovian goods is a key aspect of the city's intrigue, and there are many shops and guilds that compete over the production of goods and services.
 It has the second-largest population of outlanders in the entire province.

 Quest & Character Implementation